RootMyTV/RootMyTV.github.io/README.md

 ### Step #0 - Getting in (index.html)

 In order to gain initial programmatic control of the TV GUI, an interface called "LG Connect Apps" can be used.
-Its protocol, called "SSAP", is a simple websocket-based RPC mechanism that can be used to indirectly interact with Luna Service bus, and has been extensively documented in various home-automation related contexts.
+Its protocol, called "SSAP" (Simple Service Access Protocol), is a simple websocket-based RPC mechanism that can be used to indirectly interact with Luna Service bus, and has been extensively documented in various home-automation related contexts.
 We use that to launch a vulnerable system